 Research through clinical trials is ongoing for all types of tumors.
-For specific topics being studied for germ cell tumor, learn more in the Latest Research section.
+For specific topics being studied for germ cell tumors, learn more in the Latest Research section.

 Cancer.Net offers a lot of information about cancer clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific type of tumor.

 The next section in this guide is Latest Research.
-It explains areas of scientific research currently going on for this type of tumor.
-You may use the menu to choose a different section to read in this guide.
+It explains areas of scientific research for germ cell tumors.
+Use the menu to choose a different section to read in this guide.